alibenra/Climate-and-Debt/writing/main.typ

 \

+@Figure2 on the other hand plots the government's value function $V^o (b,y,h)$ across different debt positions $b$, once again in both high and low output states.
+Value functions in both states are declining with high levels of indebtedness.
+Nevertheless, utility seems to be consistently higher in high-output states, reflecting better fiscal capacity and access to credit markets.
+The flat segments in both states correspond to regions in which the government's debt position does not impact the value function, signalling an autarky state.
+Flat segments thus reflect levels of borrowing for which the government is effectively cut off from credit markets, potentially due to prohibitively high interest rates reflected by correspondingly null bond prices at similar debt levels in @Figure1.
+The figure also highlights the fact that the government is excluded from markets at much lower levels of debt in low output states compared to high output states.
+This feature highlights the role of disaster risk in amplifying default risk and distorting intertemporal smoothing through indebtedness.
+When a hurricane strikes, lowering output and increasing borrowing needs, the government's marginal value of consumption is high, but access to credit is hindered, reflecting the core mechanism driving the climate crisis-sovereign debt doom loop.

 #figure(
   image("../graphs/ValueFunction_Benchmark_RN.png", width: 75%),
   caption: [Value Functions - Benchmark Model.],
 ) <Figure2>

+\

 === Comparative Simulations: Benchmark vs. Climate-Contingent Debt Instruments